 jboss-web.xmlfile.
 However, the

 replication-configelement only needs to be set if one or more of the default values described below is unacceptable.
-All of the configuration elements are optional, and can be omitted if the default value is acceptable.
+Here is an example:

 max_unreplicated_intervalto 0 accomplishes the same thing at much lower cost, using